 Create a girly and minimalistic app for the brand that would be easy and pleasant to use.
 It could help find the right product for young skin and proceed to purchase in a few clicks.

-16 year-old teenager, who is based in London, UK.
+16 year-old teenager, who is based in capital region, EU.
 She’s recently got interested in makeup and skincare, so she doesn’t know much about it.
 She prefers YouTube reviews over reading product experience articles.
 She helps out in a coffee shop to earn some extra cash to spend on her own things.
 She would rather forget her keys, rather than her phone at home.
 She has the newest iPhone that her parents got her for Christmas.

 Create an easy interface that allows you to get from viewing the item to completing the purchase on the go.
 The feeling of community and peer trust is built by a public reviews section.
 It provides young people with the familiar and friendly experience of social media.
 One can leave a review or a question in the “comments” section.

 I decided on a common interface for user onboarding screen to make them feel familiar with it from screen one.
 Human face is something that will undoubtedly get the user's attention.

 I am using the contrast of shape (background complex image vs solid colour rectangular) to focus user's attention on the button.

 Choosing the success animation for the input was important, to match with the rest of the design, but still stand out without being distracting.

 “Success” message modal window stops the user's actions to focus on the fact that the email was sent.
 The user can't log in without confirming their email address.

 Products are presented as an image carousel.
 It organically transitions into an expanding list, providing all the product details.
 Elements of user interface seem to be tangible, even though they are behind the glass screen.
 To overcome that mental gap I added a smooth spring-jump animation, that represents the result of direct manipulation.